-- .
-Leaders must develop the vision and strength to call the shots. - Leaders must be conceptualists (not just tinkering with the nuts and bolts). - Leaders must have a sense of continuity and significance an order to see the present in the past and the future in the present. - Leaders must get their heads above the grass and risk the possibility of getting hit by a rock. - 5.
-Leaders must get at the truth and learn how to filter the unwieldy flow of information into coherent patterns. - 5.
+- 1. Leaders must develop the vision and strength to call the shots. - 2.
+Leaders must be conceptualists (not just tinkering with the nuts and bolts). - 3.
+Leaders must have a sense of continuity and significance an order to see the present in the past and the future in the present. - 4.
+Leaders must get their heads above the grass and risk the possibility of getting hit by a rock. - 5.
+Leaders must get at the truth and learn how to filter the unwieldy flow of information into coherent patterns. - 6.
 Leaders must be social architects who study and shape what is called "the culture of work." - 7.
 To lead others, leaders must first know themselves.
+(W.Bennis, 1976)

-(W.Bennis, 1976) - viduals can cultivate these qualities as the basis for building leadership effectiveness.
-And, ourse people differ from birth in their capacity for learning, including learning related to ing.
-Still, there are few shortcomings that cannot be overcome through effort-and there ittle strengths that cannot be frittered away or misdirected. - osed a "theory of charismatic leadership" that suggests great leaders employ four personal acteristics-dominance, self-confidence, a need for influence, and conviction of moral eousness-to increase their effectiveness.
-The terms House has used imply that leaders these traits are more charismatic than others.
+Individuals can cultivate these qualities as the basis for building leadership effectiveness.
+And, of course people differ from birth in their capacity for learning, including learning related to leading.
+Still, there are few shortcomings that cannot be overcome through effort-and there are little strengths that cannot be frittered away or misdirected.

+A recent revival of trait theory emphasizes the importance of charisma.
+Robert House has proposed a "theory of charismatic leadership" that suggests great leaders employ four personal characteristics-dominance, self-confidence, a need for influence, and conviction of moral righteousness-to increase their effectiveness.
+The terms House has used imply that leaders with these traits are more charismatic than others.
 (R.J.House, 1977)